 If an audit reports a material noncompliance with applicable law, this CPS, or any other contractual obligations related to DigiCert's services, then (1) the auditor will document the discrepancy, (2) the auditor will promptly notify DigiCert, and (3) DigiCert will develop a plan to cure the noncompliance.
-DigiCert will submit the plan to the DCPA for approval and to any third party that DigiCert is legally obligated to satisfy.
-The DCPA may require additional action if necessary to rectify any significant issues created by the noncompliance, including requiring revocation of affected certificates.
+DigiCert will submit the plan to the DCPA and/or governing bodies established for the programs for approval and to any third party that DigiCert is legally obligated to satisfy.
+The DCPA may require additional action if necessary to rectify any significant issues created by the non-compliance, including requiring revocation of affected certificates.